tomdwipo/spec-workflow-mcp/docs/i18n-structure.md

 - Loading only the user's selected language initially

 Current implementation uses eager loading for better user experience during language switching.

+## Recent Issues & Fixes

+### Version 0.0.30 - Critical Translation Fix

+A critical issue was resolved where multiple components were using translation functions (`t()`) without properly declaring the `useTranslation` hook, causing "ReferenceError: t is not defined" errors.
+This affected:

+- Task management dropdown functionality
+- Comment modal interfaces
+- Volume controls
+- Alert dialogs

+**Solution**: All affected components now properly import and declare the `useTranslation` hook, and missing translation keys have been added across all 11 languages.

+**Prevention**: Enhanced documentation includes component templates and validation checklists to prevent similar issues.

+For detailed troubleshooting information, see the [i18n Guide](./i18n-guide.md#critical-issue-referenceerror-t-is-not-defined).